s1mplexy/common-mail-providers/README.md

-# List of Freemail Providers
+# List of common E-Mail Providers

 This repository provides a list of common email providers in json format.